MED0001535106. This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, read more here

 Brachioplasty (Arm Lift)

 Brachioplasty is a procedure for removal of excess skin affecting the upper arms.
-During the operation, excess skin and fat is removed through a long incision extending from the elbow to the armpit.
-A drain is inserted before skin closure and dressings before firm bandages are applied.
+During the operation, excess skin and fat are removed through a long incision extending from the elbow to the armpit.
+A drain is inserted before skin closure and dressings before firm bandages / compression garments are applied.
 The procedure may be combined with liposuction or breast surgery.

 Thighplasty (Thigh Lift)

 Excess loose skin from the inner thighs can be removed through a medial thigh lift.
 The area for excision is usually first treated with liposuction before removal of excess skin.
 The wound is closed with a scar either running from knee to groin on the inside of the thigh or through an incision hidden in the inner groin crease depending on the pattern of skin excess determined pre-operatively.
-A surgical drain is inserted in each thigh and a firm bandage applied over the dressings.
+A surgical drain is inserted in each thigh and firm bandages / compression garments applied over the dressings.

 What to expect after body contouring (weight loss) surgery?